validatedpatterns/docs/content/patterns/regional-dr/_index.md

 ### Solution elements

-- Deploying a regional fail resilient architecture for testing, demoing and as an architecture reference
+- The pattern is kick-started by ansible and uses ACM to overlook and orchestrate the process
+- The demo application uses MongoDB writing its data on a Persistent Volume Claim backe by ODF
+- We have developed a DR trigger which will be used to start the DR process
+- The end user needs to configure which PV's need synchronization and the latencies
+- ACS Can be used for eventual policies
+- The clusters are connected by submariner and, to have a faster recovery time, we suggest having hybernated clusters ready to be used

 ### Red Hat Technologies

 - Red Hat Openshift Container Platform
 - Red Hat Enterprise Linux
+- Red Hat Openshift Advanced Cluster Management
+- Red Hat Openshift Advanced Cluster Security
+- Red Hat Openshift Data Foundation

 ## Operators and Technologies this Pattern Uses

-- Red Hat Openshift Container Platform
-- Red Hat Openshift Data Foundation
 - Red Hat Openshift DR Operator
 - Red Hat Openshift GitOps
-- Red Hat Openshift Advanced Cluster Management
-- Red Hat Openshift Advanced Cluster Security
 - Submariner

 ## Tested on